gyao1487/e-commerce-back-end/README.md

 Please refer to the license in the repo

 ## Credits
-* Built by Grace Yao utilizing sample code provided by 2022 Trilogy Education Services, LLC
+* Built by Grace Yao

 ---
 ## Questions